vanhoangkha/000136-Deploying-Applications-with-AWS-SAM/content/1-authenication-and-storage/1-2-deploy-front-end/_index.md

 ![AddAmplify](/images/1-authenication-and-storage/1-authenication-and-storage-35.png?featherlight=false&width=90pc)

 You have finished hosting a static website on S3, authentication with Cognito, storage with S3.
-Next to fix the error in step 15, we will set up the REST API for the application.
+Next, we will set up the REST API for the application.